Stinger0512/Landing_page/README.md

-# Landing_page
+# Landing Page
-Create a project of Landing Page
+A project of Landing Page